glouppe/info8010-deep-learning/lecture7.md

 ## Positional encoding

-As each word in a sentence .italic[simultaneously] flows through the encoder/decoder stack, the model itself does not have any sense of position/order for each word.

 Positional information is provided through an **additive** positional encoding of the same dimension $d\_\text{model}$ as the internal representation and is of the form
 $$
 \begin{aligned}